kayak/redux-data-model/docs/docs/api/classes/modelnotreduxinitializederror.md

 Thrown when one of your models was not initialized on a [combineModelReducers](../README.md#combinemodelreducers) call, even though a react component was dispatching actions that were meant to trigger its [reducers](../interfaces/modeloptions.md#optional-reducers) or a mapStateToProps was using one of its [selectors](../interfaces/modeloptions.md#optional-selectors) for instance.
+See [Model.disableInitializationChecks](model.md#static-disableinitializationchecks) if you need to disable this check, but keep in mind that is only recommended in tests.

 ## Hierarchy